 Harriet’s always had a drive towards hospice volunteer work and said, “I’d just like to do something for someone else.
 I want to make someone happy.”

 Wesley Hospice currently has 14 volunteers and they’re still looking for more.
-If you’re interested in volunteering, contact Gregg at (206) 870-1126 or fill out the form below.
+If you’re interested in volunteering, contact us at (206) 870-1127.

 *Name has been changed for privacy.